1951 National League tie-breaker series: Game 3 summary

 In the top of the eighth, the Dodgers scored three runs off Maglie.
 Reese and Snider hit back-to-back singles, and Maglie threw a wild pitch, allowing Reese to score.
 After Robinson was walked, Andy Pafko hit a single to score Snider.
 Cox added another single to score Robinson, making the score 4–1 in favor of the Dodgers.

-During this Dodgers rally, Thomson, who would eventually emerge as the hero of the game, was once more at the center of attention, as both run-scoring hits in that inning were the results of groundballs hit towards him.
+During this Dodgers rally, Thomson was once more at the center of attention, as both run-scoring hits in that inning were the results of groundballs hit towards him.
 Pafko's ball went off Thomson's glove into foul territory and Cox's two-out single went by Thomson into left field.
 The former hit was in fact deemed an error by radio announcer Gordon McLendon before the official scorer's decision of a hit was announced.

 Newcombe got the Giants out in order in the bottom of the eighth, and Larry Jansen did the same in relief of Maglie in the top of the ninth.

 Alvin Dark led off with a single in the bottom of the ninth, and Don Mueller followed with another.
 After Monte Irvin popped out to first base, Whitey Lockman hit a double to left-center field, scoring Dark and putting Mueller on third.
 Upon sliding into third, Mueller sprained his ankle and had to leave the game.
 As Mueller went to the locker room, Dodger manager Chuck Dressen summoned game 1 starter Ralph Branca in to relieve Newcombe on only one day's rest.
 Bobby Thomson came up to bat, and on Branca's second pitch, Thomson drove the ball to deep left field for a walk-off home run to win the pennant for the Giants.
 This home run came to be known as the "Shot Heard 'Round the World" as the Giants won the National League pennant, advancing to the World Series.